 Early departure from Cusco to Ollantaytambo

-Your day starts early.
-You’ll travel from Cusco to Ollantaytambo by shared transport, passing through the Sacred Valley.
-On clear mornings, you may catch beautiful sunrise views over the mountains and farmland, so keep your camera easy to reach.
+Your day starts early with pickup from your hotel in Cusco at 5:30 a.m.
+You’ll travel from Cusco to Ollantaytambo by shared transport through the Sacred Valley.
+On clear mornings, you may catch beautiful sunrise views over the mountains and farmland, so keep your camera close.
+If you stay in the Sacred Valley, especially in Ollantaytambo, pickup will be later since you are closer to the train station.

 Vistadome Observatory train to Aguas Calientes (Machu Picchu Pueblo)

 In Ollantaytambo, you board the Vistadome Observatory train.
-The route follows the Urubamba River as the scenery changes from Andean valley landscapes into the greener cloud forest.
-It’s one of the most scenic train journeys in Peru, and with this service, the ride itself feels like a highlight, not just transportation.
+The route follows the Urubamba River as the scenery changes from Andean valley landscapes to the greener cloud forest.
+With panoramic windows, an open-air observatory carriage, an audio tour, and snacks and drinks on board, the ride feels like part of the experience, not just transportation.

 Meet your guide in Aguas Calientes

-When you arrive in Aguas Calientes, your guide will meet you near the train station area.
-You’ll get clear instructions, help with the group, and an easy walk to the bus station, no guessing and no stress.
+When you arrive in Aguas Calientes, your guide will meet you near the train station.
+You’ll get clear instructions, help with the group, and an easy walk to the bus station, so everything feels smooth and stress-free.

 Bus up to Machu Picchu

 Next, you take the shuttle bus up the mountain to the Machu Picchu entrance.
-The ride is about 30 minutes and offers dramatic views as you climb.
+The ride takes about 30 minutes and offers dramatic views as you climb.

 Guided Machu Picchu tour (2.5 hours)

-You’ll enter Machu Picchu around mid‑morning (often around 10:00 AM, depending on tickets and train timing).
-Your guide leads a 2–3 hour tour, sharing the history, daily life, and meaning behind what you’re seeing—terraces, temples, viewpoints, and the key areas allowed on your assigned circuit.
+You’ll enter Machu Picchu around mid-morning, often around 10:00 a.m., depending on ticket availability and train timing.
+Your guide leads a 2 to 3-hour tour, sharing the history, daily life, and meaning behind what you are seeing—terraces, temples, viewpoints, and the main areas included in your assigned circuit.

-We aim for Circuit 2 because it’s the classic, most complete visit.
-If Circuit 2 is sold out for your date/time, we book Circuit 1 or Circuit 3, whichever is the best available option—and your guide adjusts the route so you still get a great experience and the best photo opportunities possible.
+We aim for Circuit 2 because it is the classic and most complete visit.
+If Circuit 2 is sold out for your date and time, we book Circuit 1 or Circuit 3, whichever is the best available option, and your guide adjusts the route so you still enjoy a great experience and the best photo opportunities possible.

 Return to Aguas Calientes + free time

 After the guided visit, you take the bus back down to Aguas Calientes.
-This is your time to enjoy the town at your own pace: grab lunch, buy snacks for the train or browse the market.
+This is your time to enjoy the town at your own pace, have lunch, buy snacks for the train, or browse the local market.

 Return by train + shared transfer back to Cusco

-Machu Picchu Day Tour Vistadome Observatory Train Price
+Machu Picchu Day Tour by Vistadome Observatory Train - Price

 Student Discount